iovsomnium/bitcoin-metrics/README.md

-# cosmoshub-legacy-docker
+# bitcoin-prometheus-docker
-docker for cosmos hub 1,2,3
+promethues-docker for bitcoin